-He anchored one of the essential albums of the classic jazz rock fusion era: Jeff Beck’s Wired (1976).
+He anchored one of the most influential and essential albums of the classic jazz rock fusion era: Jeff Beck’s Wired (1976).

-Though Wired was Wilbur’s most commercially visible recording, Bascomb waxed several sides and performed with a wide array of artists including Alphonse Mouzon, Idris Muhammad, Andy Bey, Grace Jones, Roy Ayers, Bobbi Humphrey, Galt MacDermot’s New Pulse Band with Bernard Purdie, BB King, the original soundtrack to Hair, Mick Taylor, and James Brown, among others, and has also led his ensembles under his own name, including Bad Bascomb.
-He is the son of Wilbur Bascomb Senior, noted for his work with Duke Ellington, and Erskine Hawkins.
+Son of noted jazz trumpeter “Dud” Bascomb (Duke Ellington, Erskine Hawkins) Wilbur waxed several sides and performed with a wide array of artists including Alphonse Mouzon, Idris Muhammad, Andy Bey, Grace Jones, Roy Ayers, Bobbi Humphrey, Galt MacDermot’s New Pulse Band with Bernard Purdie, BB King, the original soundtrack to Hair, Mick Taylor, and James Brown, among others.

-Dig Wilber on the bandstand with Free / Bad Company drummer Simon Kirke, and session giant G.E.
+Wilber on the bandstand with Free / Bad Company drummer Simon Kirke, and session ace G.E.
 Smith, and keys man Jeff Kazee:

 Bad Bascomb “Black Grass” https://youtu.be/XFcEBz_m4y0

 Grace Jones “Pull Up to the Bumper” https://youtu.be/Tc1IphRx1pk